In This Article

 Take care to sanitize the shears by wiping the blades down with a cloth or cotton ball soaked in rubbing alcohol between plants.

-Before debugging the aerial portion of your plant, you’ll want to push out any insects that may have burrowed into the soil.
+Before debugging the aerial portion of your plant, push out any insects that may have burrowed into the soil.
 Take note that this method only works with plant containers that have drainage holes.

 Fill a tub or bucket large enough to submerge your plant’s container with tepid water.
 Soak the container in the water for around 15 minutes to push any pests out of the soil.
 Skim the debris and any insects floating on the surface of the water with the strainer and discard.
 Remove the pot from the bucket and allow it to drain for an hour.